ovh/docs/pages/bare_metal_cloud/virtual_private_servers/palworld-server-on-vps/guide.en-gb.md

 > [!warning]
 >
-> It is possible that an error of type `missing dependencies : distro-info libsdl2-2.0-0:i386 netcat-openbsd` is displayed.
+> It is possible that an error of the type `missing dependencies: distro-info libsdl2-2.0-0:i386 netcat-openbsd` is displayed.
 In this example, it is indicated that the `distro-info libsdl2-2.0-0:i386 netcat-openbsd` dependencies are missing and must be installed manually.
 >
 > Switch to your sudo user with the `su - <user>` command.
 Install the missing dependencies with the command: `sudo apt install distro-info libsdl2-2.0-0:i386 netcat-openbsd`.
 Switch back to your `pwserver` user and run the installation again: `./pwserver install`
 >